Outdated browser

 COVID-19 and war boost inflation

-Inflation is high these days.
-Your energy bill, daily groceries or a new bike: everything costs a lot more than a year ago.
-These price hikes are all related to the coronavirus pandemic and the war in Ukraine.
+Inflation was high for a long time.
+Your daily groceries, going to the hairdresser or a new bike: everything became a lot more expensive in a fairly short time.
+These price hikes are all related to the Covid-19 pandemic and the war in Ukraine.

 The economy came to a standstill in 2020 as a result of the pandemic.
 When the economy rebounded and demand for all kinds of products and services increased, companies could not get materials and people fast enough to supply them.
 This created huge shortages of products and services.
 The war in Ukraine caused further shortages, especially of gas and oil, along with shortages of foodstuffs such as grain and sunflower oil.